MajestyV/MOJITO/README.md

 To under stand why the characterization results come in the form that we see.
 The first thing we need to do is to figure out how light is interacting with our materials.
 So, we will first talk about the mechanism of interaction between light and our materials.

 ## II.
 Interactions Between Electromagnetic Radiation and Materials
 In this part, we are going to talk about the interactions between light and materials.
 This will give us a glimpse on the origin of the shape of spectrums that we can get from characterizations.
-Only spherical chicken in vacuum (真空中的球形鸡) will appear in the form of a seies of $\delta$ functions.
+Only spherical chicken in vacuum (真空中的球形鸡) will appear in the form of a seies of $\delta$-functions.
 There are more profound knowledge that drives the real world that we live in.
 The first thing that we will talk about in this section, is broadening.

 ### A. Natural Line Broadening （自然致宽）
 The origin of natrual line broadening is the energy-time uncertainty principle （能量-时间不确定性原理）.
 Let's consider a scene of a light is exciting electrons to higher states.